-Criminalization of seafarers — the prosecution of individual crew members for incidents that authorities should treat as operational or administrative matters — is one of the most serious and under-discussed threats facing maritime professionals today.
+Criminalization of seafarers, the prosecution of individual crew members for incidents that authorities should treat as operational or administrative matters, is one of the most serious and under-discussed threats facing maritime professionals today.
 A pollution discharge, a navigational accident, or even drugs found on board without your knowledge can land you in detention, arrest, or criminal prosecution in a foreign port with minimal consular support.

 Quick Answer

-Criminalization of seafarers — the prosecution of individual crew members for incidents that should be treated as operational or administrative matters — is one of the most serious and under-discussed threats facing maritime professionals today.
+Criminalization of seafarers, the prosecution of individual crew members for incidents that should be treated as operational or administrative matters, is one of the most serious and under-discussed threats facing maritime professionals today.

-Additionally, this guide explains what criminalization means in practice, which scenarios are most likely, what your legal rights are under international law, and exactly what to do if you find yourself detained.
+this guide explains what criminalization means in practice, which scenarios are most likely, what your legal rights are under international law, and exactly what to do if you find yourself detained.
 Knowledge is your first line of defence.

 What Is the Criminalization of Seafarers?

-Specifically, criminalization refers to the trend of national authorities prosecuting seafarers — officers in particular — for incidents that occur in the course of their professional duties.
-Rather than treating maritime accidents as matters for flag state investigation or civil liability, some port states and coastal states have pursued criminal charges against individual crew members, sometimes detaining them for months or years while legal proceedings unfold.
-Furthermore, the international maritime community recognises this problem at the highest levels.
+the international maritime community recognises this problem at the highest levels.
 The IMO has issued multiple circulars calling on member states to treat seafarers fairly and not subject them to undue criminal prosecution for genuine accidents.
 Similarly, the ITF maintains a dedicated legal defence fund and campaign on this issue.
-Despite this, cases continue to arise — particularly in jurisdictions with strong environmental enforcement regimes or in states where the legal process is slow and inadequately funded.
-In particular, the Master and Chief Officer face the greatest statistical risk.
-As the vessel’s most senior officers, authorities typically detain them first after an incident, regardless of whether personal negligence is established.
+Despite this, cases continue to arise, particularly in jurisdictions with strong environmental enforcement regimes or in states where the legal process is slow and inadequately funded.

-Common Scenarios That Lead to Criminalization
+Common Scenarios that Lead to Criminalization

 However, understanding which situations most commonly trigger criminal action helps you prepare and respond correctly.
 The most frequent scenarios are:

-• Pollution incidents: MARPOL violations — particularly oil discharges or failure to maintain accurate Oil Record Books — are the most common trigger.
+- Pollution incidents: MARPOL violations, particularly oil discharges or failure to maintain accurate Oil Record Books, are the most common trigger.
 Even a technical record-keeping deficiency can attract criminal investigation in some jurisdictions.

-• Drugs found on board: If narcotics are discovered during a port inspection, authorities may detain crew members — even those with no knowledge of the drugs — pending investigation.
+- Drugs found on board: If narcotics are discovered during a port inspection, authorities may detain crew members, even those with no knowledge of the drugs, pending investigation.
 This is particularly acute in Southeast Asian and certain South American ports.

-• Collision or grounding: Any accident resulting in environmental damage, injury, or loss of life may prompt local authorities to detain the officer on watch and the Master.
+- Collision or grounding: Any accident resulting in environmental damage, injury, or loss of life may prompt local authorities to detain the officer on watch and the Master.

-• Stowaways: In some jurisdictions, a Master who fails to report stowaways or handles the situation in a way that violates local immigration law may face prosecution.
+- Stowaways: In some jurisdictions, a Master who fails to report stowaways or handles the situation in a way that violates local immigration law may face prosecution.

-• Cargo documentation issues: Misdeclared cargo — even where the crew had no knowledge of the misdeclaration — can implicate the Master and Chief Officer.
+- Cargo documentation issues: Misdeclared cargo, even where the crew had no knowledge of the misdeclaration, can implicate the Master and Chief Officer.

-Your Legal Rights Under International Law
+Your Legal Rights under International Law

 Ready to find your next maritime role?